 “With a capacity for creation comes an equal capacity for destruction.
-Should we continue to exist as intelligent and sentient beings, then we have a moral responsibility to understand and to cherish our existence” (A Cosmic Purpose).
+Should we continue to exist as intelligent, sentient beings, then we have a moral responsibility to understand and to cherish our existence.”
+(A Cosmic Purpose)

 When I started writing in college, my thoughts were mostly about my engineering homework, and my ideas arose from an interest in the physics of life.
 I wanted to understand how nature, seemingly chaotic, could produce such seeming harmony.
 Having just left my childhood faith, I often wondered about my existence, but I had little expectation of figuring anything out, and certainly no intention of finding profound truths or compelling worldviews.
 But due to many factors, what began as a scientific curiosity has expanded into a perspective that I find wholly satisfying, and a philosophy with powerful and far-reaching implications for humanity.
 As ridiculous as this sounds, I’ve discovered a way to save the world.